 The risks with tissue expansion often involve concerns over the silicone and whether it will break or leak in the body.
 Even with the best of care, leaks do occur from time to time.
 But the saline is absorbed by the body and there is no harm.
 Occasionally, some patients develop an infection after the expander has been inserted.
 In that case, the expander has to be removed until the infection clears up.

-During your initial consultation, you will have a chance to ask questions about tissue expander in Portland and what it will mean for you.
+During your initial consultation, our Portland tissue expansion patients will have a chance to ask questions about the procedure and what it will mean for them.
 Dr. Bartholomew will look over your medical history and evaluate your current physical condition.
 He will examine your skin condition as well.

 Dr. Bartholomew will ensure that you understand the procedure because it does require flexibility on your part, including multiple visits during the growth of the skin.